 During PY 2020, HCDD exceeded its fair housing goal by 1,097%.
 The Fair Housing Team instituted new programs and marketing campaigns that helped with achieving this goal.
-HCDD will continue to fund initiatives to educate Houstonians about fair housing.
+HCDD will continue to fund intatives to education Houstonians about fair housing.